drostlab/deepclust_dataretrieval/README.md

  | .<br/>.<br/>.                                                             | .<br/>.<br/>.                                         | .<br/>.<br/>.                                                             | .<br/>.<br/>.   |
  | metaclust_all_tagenome__1003787_1003787.scaffolds.fasta_scaffold9999973_2 | MSAALVAGFVTVLLWGSAFVGIR                               | metaclust_all_tagenome__1003787_1003787.scaffolds.fasta_scaffold9999973_2 | 19388011921     |

+This file contains all sequences clustered with [DIAOMND DeepClust DIAMONDv2](https://doi.org/10.1038/s41592-021-01101-x), which are grouped by CLuster IDs.
+First column has the sequence ids; the second the amino acid sequence and the last and third column the cluster id.
+The fourth column only has the rownumber for faster querying.
 Since all members of a cluster are grouped and the start of a cluster is known, the row-number column can be used to search for a cluster efficiently with predicate pushdown.
 Additionally, more columns could be added in the future containing more information for each sequence without influencing the cluster extraction process.

- The index file ("clust_index_RowGroup.parquet") contains 4 Columns and 335 434 803 Rows:
+ The index file ["clust_index_RowGroup.parquet"](https://objectstore.hpccloud.mpcdf.mpg.de/deepclust/index.html) contains 4 Columns and 335 434 803 Rows:

 |RowStart|NMEMBER|CLUSTER| RowGroup      |
 |-----|----|----|---------------|